EvilEyedPigeon/udacity-fsnd-p4-conference-app/README.md

 Wishlists are stored as entities with a user Profile as the parent.
 They store a list of Session keys.

-Users can add any session to their wish list, even if they are not registered for the conference.
-It is common for users to want to go before registering.
+It is common for users to want to go to a conference before registering, users can add any session to their wish list, even if they are not registered for the conference.

 For the moment, it is also possible to add sessions that have already passed.
-Allow this?
-Users may still want to see info about past sessions, especially if more things are added later, like for example, notes about the session or video recordings.
-Then the wishlist would be more like a list of favorites than an actual "whish" list.
+Should this be allowed?
+It is possible that users will want to see info about past sessions, especially if more things are added later, like for example, notes about the session or video recordings.
+Then the wishlist would be more like a list of favorites than an actual "wish" list.

-- User can add session to wish list
+Required API methods (in ```wishlist``` module):

+- addSessionToWishlist(websafeSessionKey)
+- deleteSessionInWishlist(websafeSessionKey)
+- getSessionsInWishlist()

 Task 3: Work on Indexes and Queries